This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 Now, if our power comes from God, then our transmission is the Holy Spirit, sending our wheels (our minds) in the right direction; but if our power comes from Satan, our transmission is the flesh, and will send our wheels spinning in the complete opposite direction.

 Our minds should not be filled with what I call mental junk food.
-If we feed our bodies with a constant diet of junk food, and fast food, our bodies will
+If we feed our bodies with a constant diet of junk food and fast food, our bodies will

 In addition to being at peace, the mind of a Christian believer should also be alert.
-The bible says: “be sober, be vigilant.”
+The Bible says, “Be sober, be vigilant.”
 That doesn’t only mean don’t drink.
-It means, be alert, clear headed—on the lookout, and on the defensive.
+It means be alert, clear-headed, on the lookout, and on the defensive.

-Now this isn’t easy because Satan makes it difficult—on purpose—it’s his job.
-Satan is addressed by several names in the scriptures: For example: The Prince of this world, and the prince of the power of the air.
+the Prince of this world, and the prince of the power of the air.
 [John 12:31, Ephesians 2:2] But if there was such a thing as rewriting the bible, one of the names I would give Satan is The King of Junk.
 He is the King of Mental Junk Food—the chief distributor, clogging our minds.
-He attacks us, wagering a war against our minds.
-He attacks us by attempting to overload and overwork our minds by filling it with every kind of wrong thought—junk, so it cannot be free and available to the Holy Spirit working through our own human spirit.
+He attacks us, waging a war against our minds.
+He attacks us by attempting to overload and overwork our minds by filling them with every kind of wrong thought—junk, so they cannot be free and available to the Holy Spirit working through our own human spirit.
 And Christians are yielding.
 There are Christians claiming to walk in Christ’s spirit, when in fact they are walking in the flesh.
 Why?
 Simply because we’re feeding their minds with the junk of this world. [that’s future article] This is why we hear so very little from God.
-The reason we hear so little from God is because we can’t receive His spirit which leaves us lacking in wisdom and revelation.
+The reason we hear so little from God is that we can’t receive His Spirit, which leaves us lacking in wisdom and revelation.
 Therefore, it is impossible to have a healthy mind when it is loaded down with things it was never intended to carry.
-To close on the normal mind, we’re going to look at one last scripture: Isaiah 26:3—Isaiah writes concerning the Lord:

-In order to keep our minds at peace, we must keep our minds on God, and trusting God.
-We must visualize ourselves obeying God and being greatly
+3 Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.
+In order to keep our minds at peace, we must keep our minds on God and trust God.
+We must visualize ourselves obeying God and being greatly blessed by Him.

 13 Wherefore gird up the loins of your mind, be sober, and hope to the end for the grace that is to be brought unto you at the revelation of Jesus Christ;